Please click here for more information on how to access our services.

 What is Cat Microchipping?

-Microchipping for cats is a permanent ID system, which involves a chip, no bigger than a grain of rice being implanted under the skin of your pet’s scruff.
+Cat Microchipping is a permanent ID system, which involves a chip, no bigger than a grain of rice, being implanted under the skin of your pet’s scruff.
 It comes highly recommended with hundreds of cats going missing every year.
 If microchips aren't implanted, cats are unidentified and are often never found.
-As of June 2024, microchipping your cat is a legal requirement, and if not done before 20 weeks of age, you can be fined.
+As of June 2024, microchipping your cat is a legal requirement and if not done before 20 weeks of age, you can be fined.

 All microchips have a unique number that can be read by a portable scanner, which all vets, local authorities, and rescue homes have access to.
 Microchipping easily obtains your contact details from the central microchipping database.
 Once your cat has been scanned and identified by its microchip, it only takes a phone call to reunite you.